-Driver CPC is a Certificate in Professional Competence for professional bus and truck drivers.
+Driver CPC is a compulsory Certificate in Professional Competence for professional bus and truck drivers.
 Its purpose is to set and maintain high standards of safety and driving among drivers of trucks and buses.
-Driver CPC is being introduced in Ireland because a European Union law, Directive 2003/59/EC, states that professional drivers must receive ongoing periodic training.

 Driver CPC is relevant to both new and existing drivers.

 Drivers, who had a full licence before the 10th of September 2008 (buses) and the 10th of September 2009 (trucks), were automatically granted a Driver CPC.
 However, in order to keep this Driver CPC, each driver must complete 7 hours of periodic training per year over the subsequent five year period.

 Drivers, who have not yet achieved a full licence, have to participate in the Driver CPC examination.
 The examination includes:

 Once this is completed and the four parts of the Driver CPC examination passed, the driver can then apply for a driving licence and Driver CPC card in that category.
 After this, the driver will have to do 7 hours of periodic training per year (35 hours in total) over the next five years to keep their Driver CPC.